hyperledger/indy-hipe/text/connection-protocol/README.md

 https://<domain>/<path>?c_i=<invitationstring>
 ```

 `<domain>` and `<path>` should be kept as short as possible, and the full URL should return human readable instructions when loaded in a browser.
 This is intended to aid new users.
+The `c_i` query parameter is required and is reserved to contain the invitation string.
 Additional path elements or query parameters are allowed, and can be leveraged to provide coupons or other promise of payment for new users.

 The `<invitationstring>` is an agent plaintext message (not a wire level message) that has been base64 url encoded.
 For brevity, the json encoding should minimize unnecessary white space.